pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/13_Perspectives.md

 ![Perspectives - miltiselect](../img/perspectives_multiselect.png)

-## The configuration file
+## The Configuration File

 Please refer to the [Example File](https://github.com/pimcore/pimcore/blob/master/website_demo/config/perspectives.example.php) for further details on how this can be set up.

 You can find out there how the default view is prepared and how to add a special perspective.

 The table below, describes the most useful of available options in the configuration file.